When you need to haul your bike hundreds or thousands of miles, there is no better option than a sturdy bike travel case.

 However, weight does matter when it comes to flying with a bike travel case.
 Many airlines have a 50 lb weight limit before they start charging an overweight baggage fee.
 These fees can range from $20 to over $200.
 All of a sudden you’re paying for half a plane ticket.

 When you’re packing your bike travel case, you need to factor in the weight of the case, the weight of your bike, and any extra gear that you are going to throw into the case.

-Some airlines have rules about the size of your bike case.
+Some airlines have rules and limits regarding bike box dimensions.
 So make sure to check before committing to a certain case.

 Smaller soft shell cases may sacrifice size and protection, but they will often avoid the oversize and overweight bag fees incurred by hard shell bike travel cases.